srijitm/sample-flask-lambda-api/Readme.md

 # Usage

 Postman collection is included.
 Just update the URL to point to your API Gateway endpoint.
+The sls deploy command output will contain the endpoint.

 # Instructions